United States Army: Special operations forces

+Medical Department

+The United States Army Medical Department (AMEDD), formerly the Army Medical Service (AMS), is the primary healthcare organization of the United States Army and is led by the Surgeon General of the United States Army (TSG), a three-star lieutenant general, who (by policy) also serves as the Commanding General, United States Army Medical Command (MEDCOM).
+TSG is assisted by a Deputy Surgeon General and a full staff, the Office of the Surgeon General (OTSG).
+The incumbent Surgeon General is Lieutenant General Mary K. Izaguirre (since 25 January 2024).

+AMEDD encompasses the Army's six non-combat, medical-focused specialty branches (or "Corps"), these branches are: the Medical Corps, Nurse Corps, Dental Corps, Veterinary Corps, Medical Specialist Corps.
+Each of these branches is headed by a Corps Chief that reports directly to the Surgeon General.

 Personnel

 The Army's Talent Management Task Force (TMTF) has deployed IPPS-A, the Integrated Personnel and Pay System - Army, an app which serves the National Guard, and on 17 January 2023 the Army Reserve and Active Army.
 Soldiers were reminded to update their information using the legacy systems to keep their payroll and personnel information current by December 2021.
-IPPS-A is the Human Resources system for the Army, is now available for download for Android, or the Apple store.
+IPPS-A is the Human Resources system for the Army, is available for download for Android, or the Apple store.
 It will be used for future promotions and other personnel decisions.
 Among the changes are: